George Lindsey: The Andy Griffith Show, as Goober Pyle (1964)

 As Lindsey started his portrayal as Goober, he also had a minor role in the Walter Brennan series The Tycoon on ABC.
-Lindsey played a sailor in the 1964 film Ensign Pulver, the sequel to Mister Roberts.
-He also had a role in a Voyage to the Bottom of the Sea episode entitled "Submarine Sunk Here".
-He appeared in six episodes of the television series Gunsmoke.
-He played a blackmailing taxicab]driver in the "Bed of Roses" episode of The Alfred Hitchcock Hour.
+Lindsey played: a sailor in the 1964 film Ensign Pulver, the sequel to Mister Roberts, a role in a Voyage to the Bottom of the Sea episode entitled "Submarine Sunk Here," in six episodes of the television series Gunsmoke, and a blackmailing taxicab driver in the "Bed of Roses" episode of The Alfred Hitchcock Hour.